disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 you can use any interpreter that requires one: code generation is just **a means to derive** such a data structure automatically from your Smithy model.

 This all is why **you don't _need_ code generation** to benefit from the interpreters - you just need a way to instantiate a Smithy4s Service (or Schema, if that's what your interpreter operates on).

-And providing instances of Services and Schemas is exactly what the Dynamic module of smithy4s does.
+The Dynamic module of smithy4s was made exactly for that purpose.

 ## The Dynamic way